MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-and-setup.md

 # Mesh 201 Tutorial Chapter 1: Overview and setup

-In the Mesh 101 tutorial (a prerequisite to this tutorial), you get up and running with creating a Mesh experience and gain a solid understanding of Interactables, Physics, Visual Scripting, and more.
-In this tutorial, you build on that knowledge and learn how to use WebSlates to display web content in your experience.
-The tutorial includes an interactive globe--when an event attendee clicks on the globe, a call is made to the Bing maps API and the geographical area the attendee clicked is displayed on a nearby WebSlate.
+In the Mesh 101 tutorial (a prerequisite for this tutorial), you'll get up and running with creating a Mesh experience and gain a solid understanding of Interactables, Physics, Visual Scripting, and more.
+In this tutorial, you'll build on that knowledge and learn how to use WebSlates to display web content in your experience.
+The tutorial includes an interactive globe--when an event attendee clicks on the globe, a call is made to the Bing Maps API and the geographical area clicked on by the attendee is displayed on a nearby WebSlate.

     ![A screenshot of a computer Description ](../../../media/mesh-201/066-attendees-at-globe.png)